 One additional coronavirus death was also reported.
 Tuesday's figures brought the county's cumulative total to 262,524 cases and 5,140 fatalities since the pandemic began.

-The most dominant variants in the county in recent weeks have been the Delta, Alpha and Gamma variants, according to the OCHCA.
+The most dominant variants in Orange County in recent weeks have been the Delta, Alpha and Gamma variants, according to the OCHCA.
 Delta and Alpha are considered much more highly contagious, with Delta now considered the most dominant strain statewide.

 As of Thursday, the county reported that 1,876,853 residents were fully vaccinated.
 The number of residents who have received Pfizer or Moderna and are fully vaccinated is 1,754,729, and the number of those who received the one-dose Johnson & Johnson vaccine and are fully vaccinated is 122,124.